Denver Business Challenge Endowed Associate Professor; C2B2 Site and Managing Director

 - Office of Naval Research Young Investigator Award, 2004

 Our group investigates reactions at solid surfaces for renewable and sustainable energy applications.
 We are particularly focused on interfacial chemistry important in the conversion of biomass to fuels and chemicals.
 Biomass-derived carbohydrates and lipids contain a high degree of oxygenate functionality, and it is a major challenge to develop new catalysts capable of selective conversions of the oxygenates to useful fuel and chemical products.
 A major focus of our group is to design such catalysts based on a molecular-scale understanding of the oxygenate-catalyst interaction.
-We also conduct research in interfacial chemistry related to hydrogen fuel cells—in particular, we are interested in gaining a fundamental understanding of how key physical features of the electrocatalytic interface control the mechanisms for key reactions, so that improved electrocatalysts can be designed.

 Our research focuses on the following main areas: